Langevin dynamics of lattice Yang-Mills-Higgs and applications: Introduction

-Turning to the situations where the Higgs field takes values in a bounded target space $M$, by calculating curvature of $M$ and estimating the Hessian operators, we verify Bakry--Emery condition, and prove the following result.
+Turning to the situations where the Higgs field takes values in a bounded target space $M$, generally speaking, the strategy \eqref{e:strategyGeo} still goes through, up to technical details arising from the geometry of the manifolds.
+By calculating the curvature of $M$ and estimating the Hessian operators, we verify the Bakry--\'Emery condition, and prove the following result, under small $(\beta,\kappa)$ conditions.